Aneequax/Spam-or-non-spam-classifiers--non-spam/README.md

 - **Model Training**: The classifier of choice for this project is the Naive Bayes classifier, specifically `MultinomialNB` from `sklearn.naive_bayes`.
 The project trains the model on the processed data, using the bag-of-words representation and labels (spam or ham) to learn the patterns in the data.

+ **Machine Language Technique** We considered 80 percent of data for training and 20 percent of data for testing for implementing multinomial NB

 - **Model Evaluation**: To assess the performance of the classifier, the project uses a confusion matrix to evaluate the model's ability to classify emails as spam or ham.
 The confusion matrix provides metrics such as precision, recall, and F1-score for each class, allowing the team to gauge the model's accuracy and overall effectiveness.

 - **Prediction and Results**: Once the model is trained and evaluated, it can be used to predict whether new emails are spam or ham.
 The project's ultimate goal is to achieve a high level of accuracy in classifying emails, helping users manage their inboxes effectively and reduce the impact of spam.